 I was moved by Hannah’s honesty, and lack of anger, about her pain.
 She was past the denial and bargaining stages of the grief process, but justifiably a long way from acceptance.
-She was in the depression phase of processing the loss of a ten-year union (they dated three years before marriage) and the family life she had with the co-parent of their beloved daughter.
+She was in the depression phase of processing the loss of a ten-year union (they dated three years before marriage) and the family life she had enjoyed with her wife and beloved daughter.

 It amazed me how well Hannah was outwardly holding up only three weeks post bomb-drop.
 When I told her that, she gave me a mirthless laugh and replied, “it’s an act.”
 She then explained to me that she was in the weak position in the divorce because “I have no choices in this.
 Because she is leaving me.”
 What? (cue the oh-hell-no bells in my head).

-Hannah went on to describe her wife in omnipotent terms.
-It sounded as if Hannah was tip-toeing on eggshells at home, and acquiescing without question to her wife’s decisions about how the divorce would be handled.
+Hannah went on to describe her wife as invincible.
+Hannah was tip-toeing on eggshells at home, and deferring without question to her wife’s decisions about how the divorce would be handled.
 As if it were forged in iron, Hannah told me her wife had already hired a family law mediator (without Hannah’s input), and had set the mediation date (without Hannah’s input), for only two months away.

 Hannah’s case is an important reminder that the perception the spouse with the most assets or income is more “powerful” than the other spouse in a divorce is merely that, a perception.

-If you perceive you are in the weaker position in your divorce, whether it is for economic or psychological reasons, promise me you will do one thing: EDUCATE YOURSELF.
+If you perceive you are in the weaker position in your divorce, whether it is for financial or psychological reasons, promise me you will do one thing: EDUCATE YOURSELF.

-In the divorce arena, as in every other arena in life, knowledge is power.
+In divorce, as in every other facet of life, knowledge is power.
 The internet gives us quick access to general facts, and broad answers to broad questions.
-But I encourage you to dig deeper, especially if there is a real or perceived power imbalance going into your divorce.
+As your divorce attorney, I encourage you to dig deeper, especially if there is a real or perceived power imbalance going into your divorce.
 If left unchecked, your emotional state over this imbalance will negatively affect your decisions during your divorce.
 Decisions that will permanently impact the welfare of you, your children and your family.